Diamondbacks vs. Rockies Player Props Betting Odds

-Oddsmakers have set player props for Corbin Carroll, Kris Bryant and others when the Arizona Diamondbacks visit the Colorado Rockies at Coors Field on Saturday at 8:10 PM ET.
+Player prop bet odds for Corbin Carroll, Charlie Blackmon and others are available when the Arizona Diamondbacks visit the Colorado Rockies at Coors Field on Sunday (at 3:10 PM ET).

 Bet on this matchup or its props with DraftKings!